Strikes during the COVID-19 pandemic: Amazon

 Strikes occurred in mid-March 2020 in Italy, and late March through 1 May 2020 at various US Amazon locations.

 In New York City, the Amazon worker who helped organize the walkout at the Staten Island Warehouse was soon fired and New York City mayor Bill De Blasio has ordered an investigation.
 Amazon executives had planned to smear the reputation of the organizer.
 Amazon workers near Milan, Italy held a strike in mid-March to protest hazardous working conditions.
 On 1 April 2020 Amazon warehouse workers in Michigan planned a strike over PPE protections for the coronavirus.
 Amazon workers have been tracking known cases of the coronavirus in the US and Europe on Reddit, due to a lack of transparency from upper management.
 Amazon workers again went on strike over safe working conditions on Monday 6 April in Staten Island.

 A minority of workers at various Amazon, Target, Instacart, and Whole Foods shops joined coordinated walkouts or sick-outs on 1 May 2020, in what was called an "essential workers general strike."

 Amazon spokesperson, Av Zammit said that despite these strikes, the company is still functioning and that business has not been impacted by the sickouts across the county.
 Zammit said on the sickouts "the fact is that today the overwhelming majority of our more than 840,000 employees around the world are at work as usual continuing to support getting people in their communities the items they need during these challenging times."
 Zammit also said that the company has undertaken intense procedures to keep the workplaces sanitized.
 Specifically, he stated that Amazon expects to spend more than $800 million in the first half of the year on COVID-19 safety measures, such as company-provided face masks, disinfectant wipes and hand sanitizer.
 Amazon also announced that it intends to spend its entire second quarter profit, approximately $4 billion, on safety equipment for workers.

 On 22 December 2021, 2 Chicago-based Amazon facilities went on strike to demand better working conditions, the first ever multi-site strike at Amazon in the USA.

 Target

 Adam Ryan, a liaison in Virginia for Target Workers Unite stated that the demands for Target workers included sick time off, hazard pay, limited customer access, and a shift towards pick up only for items at stores.
 Despite the concessions the company has made, Ryan and workers for TWU have stated that these concessions are not enough given that employees were already promised raises, and the paid time off does not pertain to every employee.

 In reaction to the strikes, and throughout the pandemic, Target announced that it intended to spend around $300 million on coronavirus-related expenses.
-This included higher wages, hazard pay, child care, paid sick leave for older and immunocomprised workers.
+This included higher wages, hazard pay, child care, paid sick leave for older and immunocompromised workers.